types of water lilies

 And what happens when water lilies start to grow uncontrollably in your aquarium or pond?
 Their lily pads will start to die, and this too will affect the rest of the plant, eventually.

-You should trim the plants regularly, and, when doing so, try to do it from the base of the plant, this way you will allow your water lily to grow properly and healthily.
+You should trim the plants regularly, and, when doing so, try to do it from the base of the plant, this way you will allow your plant to grow properly and healthily.

 Water Lilies Propagation